ag00dwin/Blob3D_fractsed/README.md

 # Blob3D_fractsed

-This repository contains scripts with code useful for processing of Blob3D output -dat.xlsx files.
-This code is useful for sedimentological applications, using shape parameters to create clastsize distribution histograms and for statistically assessing clast spatial orientation.
+This repository contains scripts for processing Blob3D output -dat.xlsx files.
+This code may be useful for sedimentological applications including assessing shape parameters, creating clastsize distribution histograms, and for statistically assessing spatial orientation.

 ## Referencing

-For use of this code, please cite: Goodwin A., Tartèse R., Garwood R., and Almeida N. V. (2023) A 3D Petrofabric Examination of Martian Breccia NWA 11220 via X-ray Computed Microtomography: Evidence for an Impact Lithology.
+If using this code, please cite: Goodwin A., Tartèse R., Garwood R., and Almeida N. V. (2023) A 3D Petrofabric Examination of Martian Breccia NWA 11220 via X-ray Computed Microtomography: Evidence for an Impact Lithology.
 Journal of Geophysical Research: Planets. *In review.*

 Doi and further information will be added upon publication